Chervil: Cultivation

-Uses and impact
+Uses

-Culinary arts
+Culinary

 Chervil is used, particularly in France, to season poultry, seafood, young spring vegetables (such as carrots), soups, and sauces.
 More delicate than parsley, it has a faint taste of liquorice or aniseed.
+It is used by some cooks as a garnish.

 Chervil is one of the four traditional French fines herbes, along with tarragon, chives, and parsley, which are essential to French cooking.
 Unlike the more pungent, robust herbs such as thyme and rosemary, which can take prolonged cooking, the fines herbes are added at the last minute, to salads, omelettes, and soups.

-Chemistry
+Chemical constituents

-Essential oil obtained via water distillation of wild Turkish Anthriscus cerefolium was analyzed by gas chromatography - mass spectrometry identifying 4 compounds: methyl chavicol (83.10%), 1-allyl-2,4-dimethoxybenzene (15.15%), undecane (1.75%) and β-pinene (<0.01%).
+Essential oil obtained via water distillation of wild Turkish Anthriscus cerefolium was analyzed by gas chromatography–mass spectrometry identifying 4 compounds: methyl chavicol (83.10%), 1-allyl-2,4-dimethoxybenzene (15.15%), undecane (1.75%) and β-pinene (<0.01%).

 Horticulture

 According to some, slugs are attracted to chervil and the plant is sometimes used to bait them.

 Health

 Chervil has had various uses in folk medicine.
 It was claimed to be useful as a digestive aid, for lowering high blood pressure, and, infused with vinegar, for curing hiccups.
 Besides its digestive properties, it is used as a mild stimulant.

 Chervil has also been implicated in "strimmer dermatitis", another name for phytophotodermatitis, due to spray from weed trimmers and similar forms of contact.
 Other plants in the family Apiaceae can have similar effects.